NanSong52/NanSong52/README.md

 Tools:    Tableau / Power BI / MS Excel / LaTex / Shell / Git / Linux / MySQL / AWS

 - 🔭 I’m currently working on developing novel quantum chemistry algorithms to improve the efficiency of electronic structure calculations.
-- 🌱 I’m currently learning quantum machine learning and quantum computing.
-- 💬 Ask me about quantum computing, quantum mechanics, and quantum chemistry.
+- 💬 Ask me about quantum computing and quantum chemistry.
 - 📫 How to reach me: nansong.work@gmail.com
 - 👨‍💻 All of my projects are available at [nansongs.com](https://nansongs.com/)
 - ⚡ Fun fact: I'm a cat lover, an avid snowboarder, and enjoy climbing in my free time.